ymorsi7/JusticeGPS/README.md

 - ✅ Strategic weakness identification
 - ✅ Precedent heat-map visualization
 - ✅ Risk assessment capabilities

-## 🤝 Contributing

-This is a competition submission.
-For questions or issues:
-1. Check the test results first
-2. Review the build logs
-3. Ensure all dependencies are installed
-4. Verify the sample data is present

-## 📄 License

-This project is created for the vLex and CodeX × Jus Mundi challenges.

 ---

 **🏆 JusticeGPS - Ready to Win Both Challenges! 🏆**